Home • VB 7+ • VB 1-6 • FB • QB64 • QB45 • GW-BASIC • Micro • Retro

 GotBASIC.com

-The overall goal of GotBASIC.com is to be the GOTO (<– see what I did there?) website for **ALL** things related to the BASIC computer language; a sort-of one-stop source for every dialect and central hub for all versions (past-and-present) of BASIC in all its forms.
+The primary goal of GotBASIC.com is to be the GOTO (<– see what I did there?) location for **ALL** things related to the BASIC computer language; a sort-of one-stop source for every dialect and central hub for all versions (past-and-present) of BASIC in all its forms.

-So please help us help everyone with this project; if you are aware of BASIC-related content floating around somewhere around on the web, please let me know.
-If you are a product manufacturer of a product related to BASIC; please reach out to me so we can work with one another.
-If you are working on a project using BASIC, please let me know so that I can help spread the word!
+So please help us help everyone with this project; if you are aware of BASIC-related content floating around somewhere around on the web, please let us know.
+If you are a product manufacturer of a product related to BASIC; please reach out to us so we can work with one another.
+If you are working on a project using BASIC, please let us know so that we can help spread the word!

 And remember…